fetlife/help/02_profiles/05_how-do-i-reactivate-my-profile.md

 # How do I reactivate my profile?

-To reactivate your profile, all you need to do is [log back into](https://fetlife.com/login) your account.
-The first thing you'll see is a box asking if you’re ready to reactivate your profile.
-If you are, select “Reactivate My Account” and you're in!
+- Easy Peasy!
+Start by [logging back into](https://fetlife.com/login)your account.

-*Note: You won’t automatically be reactivating your account by logging back in.
-You must confirm that you want to reactivate your account first.*
+- You'll be asked if you want to reactivate your profile.
+- Select “Reactivate My Account” and your profile will be reactivated!